genaicodedamian/10x-cards/.ai/db-plan.md

 -- If inserts are done by the user's session, the following is more appropriate:
 CREATE POLICY "Allow users to insert their own generation error logs" ON public.generation_error_logs FOR INSERT
+TO authenticated
 WITH CHECK (auth.uid() = user_id);

 -- No UPDATE or DELETE policies are typically defined for log tables, as logs are usually append-only.
+-- Note: The policies above are intended for the 'authenticated' role.
+Policies for the 'anon' role are not defined -- as anonymous users should not have direct access to these tables according to the current requirements.
 ```

 ## 5. Additional Notes and Design Decisions